TrendyOfficial/Basement/.github/CONTRIBUTING.md

-# Contributing Guidelines for sudo-flix
+# Contributing Guidelines for Basement

+- Vblaze

 Thank you for investing your time in contributing to our project!
 Your contribution will be reflected on all of the community hosted instances that are on the latest version.